California State Subsidy Profile

 18. Who initiates the adoption assistance agreement?

+The responsible public agency is responsible for initiating the agreement.
 The AAP agreement is signed by the adoptive parents and the responsible public agency.

 19. Who makes the final determination on an adoption assistance agreement?